Local structure of classical sequences, regular sequences, and dynamics: Shift Invariance

 \section{Shift Invariance}

-Arias de Reyna's beautiful argument for the realizability of~$b$ and~$e$ in fact shows something more about the Euler sequence~$e$: It remains realizable after translation.
+Arias de Reyna's beautiful argument for the realizability of~$e$ in fact shows something more about the Euler sequence~$e$: It remains realizable after translation.
 That is,~$(e_{n+k})$ is also realizable for any~$k\ge0$.
-In order to see how surprising this is, notice that by thinking of the map~$T\colon X\to X$ as a union of its closed orbits (or cycles) it is clear that~$(a_n)$ is realizable if and only if~$\sum_{d\smalldivides n}\mu\bigl(\frac{n}{d}\bigr)a_d$ is non-negative (the sign condition) and divisible by~$n$ (the Dold congruence) for all~$n\ge1$.
-That is, the property of realizability is a condition involving the values of the sequence at the divisors of~$n$ and so is intimately connected to the multiplicative structure of the semigroup~$\mathbb{N}$.
-Addition---shifting the sequence---disrupts the multiplicative structure in unpredictable ways, so finding a non-trivial instance of a realizable sequence with realizable shifts is more than unexpected.
-To see how this looks for the Euler sequence in~\eqref{equationShiftingEulerSequence}, we may construct the closed orbits showing realizability.
-The sequence~$e$ is realizable because the associated map may be constructed as having~$1$ fixed point,~$2$ closed orbits of length~$2$,~$20$ closed orbits of length~$3$, and so on.
-We may think of the map as follows:
+In order to see how surprising this is, notice that the property of realizability is a condition involving the values of the sequence at the divisors of~$n$ and so is intimately connected to the multiplicative structure of the semigroup~$\mathbb{N}$.
+Addition in~$\mathbb{N}$---shifting the sequence---disrupts the multiplicative structure in unpredictable ways, so finding a non-trivial instance of a realizable sequence with realizable shifts is more than unexpected.
+To see how this looks for the Euler sequence in~\eqref{equationShiftingEulerSequence}, we may construct the closed orbits showing realizability in the following sense: The sequence~$e$ is realizable because the associated map may be constructed as having~$1$ fixed point,~$2$ closed orbits of length~$2$,~$20$ closed orbits of length~$3$, and so on.
+We may think of the map as the following combinatorial object, with the sequence of closed orbit counts~$(1,2,20,345,\dots)=\seqnum{A060164}$.